 In the early evening, enjoy a simple but delicious dinner with your host family.

-Overnight in Banteay Chhmar
+Overnight in Banteay Chhmar.

 Breakfast, Lunch, Dinner

-Overnight at homestay in Banteay Chhmar
+Homestay in Banteay Chhmar

 Day 04: Banteay Chhmar – Siem Reap